grycap/oscar/docs/usage.md

 ## MinIO Storage Tab

 MinIO Storage Tab is made to manage buckets without using MinIO UI.
 It simplifies the process.
-From MinIO Storage Tab can be created buckets and folders inside them.
+From MinIO Storage Tab, buckets can be created or removed and folders inside them.
 Furthermore, files can be uploaded to the buckets and downloaded from them.
 Each time a service is created or submitted an edit, the buckets that are not created will be formed.